This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Architecture

-The following resources are required for an external HTTP(S) load balancer deployment:
+The following resources are required for an external Application Load Balancer deployment:

-For regional external HTTP(S) load balancers only, a proxy-only subnet is used to send connections from the load balancer to the backends.
+For regional external Application Load Balancers only, a proxy-only subnet is used to send connections from the load balancer to the backends.

 An external forwarding rule specifies an external IP address, port, and target HTTP(S) proxy.
 Clients use the IP address and port to connect to the load balancer.